-Now you are ready to identify common rocks and minerals along the northwestern edge of the Blue Ridge region in the states of Alabama, Georgia, Tennessee, Virginia, and Maryland.
+Now you are ready to identify common rocks and minerals in the Piedmont (and adjacent Blue Ridge) region in the states of Alabama, Georgia, South Carolina, North Carolina, Virginia, and Maryland, and parts of other states as well.
 See the map at georgiarocks.us/games.
 You can download and print this sheet from there as well.

-Six less common stones (one mineral and five rocks) along the western edge of the Blue Ridge, from Alabama to Maryland
+Five less common stones (one mineral and four rocks) in the Piedmont and Blue Ridge, from Alabama to Maryland